Lewuathe/lewuathe.github.io/_posts/2016-08-06-multi-node-presto-cluster-on-docker.markdown

 Presto install instruction can be found [official documentation](https://prestodb.io/docs/current/installation/deployment.html) or [Teradata documentation](http://teradata.github.io/presto/docs/141t/server-installation.html).
 These instructions are written mainly for production usage.
-Since I want to try Presto easily for development usage.
+However I want to try Presto easily for development usage, which means we can build, launch, test cycle fast.

 So that's the reason why I wrote [docker-presto-cluster](https://github.com/Lewuathe/docker-presto-cluster). docker-presto-cluster was made for same reason of the [docker-hadoop-cluster](https://github.com/Lewuathe/docker-hadoop-cluster).